-The Carrie Cotter Foundation and Memorial Fund honors the memories of Carrie Cotter and James Cotter by raising awareness for mental health education and suicide prevention efforts.
-These efforts include participating in walks for the American Foundation for Suicide Prevention and the National Alliance on Mental Illness, raising awareness for World Suicide Prevention Day and raising money for the National Suicide Prevention Lifeline.
+Carrying On and The Carrie Cotter Memorial Fund honor the memories of Carrie and James by raising awareness for mental healthcare and suicide prevention.
+These efforts include participating in walks for the American Foundation for Suicide Prevention and the National Alliance on Mental Illness, raising awareness for World Suicide Prevention Day, and raising money for the National Suicide Prevention Lifeline.

 Please visit Cotter Memorial Donation Page to donate